MatTeoAndru/docker-exercise/README.md

 exercise 3: Flask, Haproxy and locust
 Does the same thing of exercise 2 , additionally it use locust library to run stress test and generate a report.
 Frontend runs on port 80 , locust page on 8089
+To run use these commands:
+> docker-compose up --build
+> locust -f locustfile.py